mtkennerly/ludusavi/README.md

 If you're using the GUI, you don't need to worry about this at all, since the GUI will automatically update the config file as needed.
 However, if you're using the CLI, you'll need to edit `config.yaml` directly.
-Here are the available settings (all are required):
+Here are the available settings (all are required unless otherwise noted):

 * `manifest` (map):
   * `url` (string): Where to download the primary manifest.